jefpermejo/APAC-DIA-Training-DE/progress.md

         - (WIP) Add initial JSON ingestion script for Bronze layer (handling malformed data next).
     - Ongoing: Studying dbt to start Silver layer implementation tomorrow for available ingested data in bronze layer.

+**Oct 15, 2025:**
+    - Focused on Silver layer development in dbt (Exercise 4).
+    - Built and refined staging models for customers, suppliers, stores, and products:
+        - Applied data cleaning, type casting, and trimming to ensure consistency and quality (trimming, casting, standardization).
+    - Validated all staging models with dbt tests and updated constraints as required.
+    - Improved Bronze ingestion pipeline (Exercise 3):
+        - Added initial Delta ingestion logic to the Bronze layer (WIP).
+    - Pushed all changes to the assessment-solution branch for review.

 **Notes:**
 - Update this tracker regularly to keep track on progress/blockers.
 - Add details or blockers as needed